Proposals to abolish the Work Capability Assessment

 Under the Children and Families Act 2014, local authorities have a duty to identify needs in their area and commission services to support children and young people with special educational needs and disabilities (SEND).
 In January 2015, the Government published a SEND code of practice.

-In March 2022, the Government published the results a review of the SEND system’s effectiveness as a green paper for consultation.
+In March 2022, the Government published the results of a review of the SEND system’s effectiveness as a green paper for consultation.
 In March 2023, the Government published a SEND and alternative provision improvement plan: right support, right place, right time.
 The plan included intentions to establish national standards for SEND and alternative education provision and to standardise and digitise Education, Health and Care Plans.

 The National Autistic Society has said that 77% of unemployed autistic people want to work.

 In April 2023, the Department of Work and Pensions announced a review considering how to improve autistic people’s employment prospects.
+In February 2024 the Government published the report and recommendations of the Buckland Review of Autism Employment, which highlighted the barriers to autistic people entering the workplace and set out recommendations to address them.

 Under the Equality Act 2010, employers must make reasonable adjustments to support disabled job applicants and employees.
+However, the 2024 Buckland Review reported research findings that access to adjustments for autistic employees is “highly variable”.

-The Department for Work and Pensions published Transforming support: the health and disability White Paper alongside the Spring Budget on 15 March 2023.
+The Department for Work and Pensions published Transforming Support: The Health and Disability White Paper alongside the Spring Budget on 15 March 2023.
 This included an aim to make “the [benefit] claim journey more of a two-way conversation”, communicate decisions in a simple and compassionate way and get more decisions right first time.

 The strategy commits to developing a better view of existing provision for neurodivergent adults, including autistic adults, through a call for evidence on neurodiversity in the criminal justice system.

 Neurodiversity in the criminal justice system: A review of evidence was published in July 2021.
-The review found too little is being done to understand and meet the needs of neurodiverse people in the system.
+The review found too little is being done to understand and meet the needs of neurodivergent people in the system.

-Autism: Overview of policy and services (667 KB , PDF)
+Autism: Overview of policy and services (745 KB , PDF)